bazelbuild/rules_python/proposals/2019-02-12-design-for-a-python-toolchain.md

 Implementation wise, the native `PyRuntimeProvider` is turned into the user-visible `PyRuntimeInfo` by adding Starlark API annotations in the usual way (`@SkylarkCallable`, etc.).
 A previous version of this proposal suggested defining `PyRuntimeInfo` in Starlark underneath `@bazel_tools` and accessing it from the native rules, but this is technically difficult to implement.

+A `python_version` attribute is added to `py_runtime`.
+It is mandatory and accepts values `"PY2"` and `"PY3"` only.

 As a drive-by cleanup (and non-breaking change), the `files` attribute of `py_runtime` is made optional.
-For the case where `interpreter_path` is given, specifying `files` is nonsensical and it is even an error to give it a non-empty value.
-For the case where `interpreter` is given, `files` can be useful but is by no means necessary if the interpreter is self-contained (as in, for instance, a wrapper script that dispatches to the platform's system interpreter).
+For the non-hermetic case, specifying `files` is nonsensical and it is even an error to give it a non-empty value.
+For the hermetic case, `files` can be useful but is by no means necessary if the interpreter requires no additional in-repo inputs (such as when the "interpreter" is just a wrapper script that dispatches to the platform's system interpreter).

 ### Default toolchain